dbactual/thomaspaine/content/pages/resources/sherman-copy-di.md

 To objectively evaluate and accurately attribute handwriting, our examination considered multiple characteristics that collectively identified the writer.
 Each characteristic, including movement, pressure, form (i.e. simplified or embellished), connectivity, and alignment (baseline, line direction & organization) is unique to each individual and provided a comprehensive analytic assessment.

 The following characteristics were evaluated: form (*print/cursive*), connectivity, space, margins (*margin respect*), alignment (*baseline alignment*), and capitals.
 A unique quality of this early Declaration of Independence draft is the haste in which it was taken.<a href="#footnotes">(14)</a> While this undoubtedly affected writing slant, the characteristics described above remained intact.
-**[known John Adams fair copy of the Declaration of Independence in blue ink underlay (facsimile from J. Boyd's Declaration of Independence - The Evolution of a Text); Sherman copy manuscript in black ink overlay]**
+**(known John Adams fair copy of the Declaration of Independence in blue ink underlay - facsimile from J. Boyd's Declaration of Independence - The Evolution of a Text; Sherman copy manuscript in black ink overlay)**

 <center><img src="/images/sherman-copy-di-2.png"></center>